-Effect of tocopherols on bulk fluid-phase endocytosis.
-Having validated the imipramineinduced diseased cell model and tocopherol-induced reduction of storage, we focused on the effect of tocopherols on endocytic uptake.
-First, we tested non-specific pinocytosis (bulk fluidphase uptake), a process by which cells internalize extracellular fluid and solutes into endocytic vesicles.
-We used fluorescence microscopy to measure pinocytic uptake of the fluid-phase marker Texas Red dextran in imipramine-induced diseased endothelial cells treated with δtocopherol or CF3-T for 48 h, then removed for 1 h, versus diseased cells which lacked this treatment (Figure 2A).
-As compared to control cells (Figure 2B), dextran uptake was significantly reduced in diseased cells (53% reduction), which is consistent with published findings (Rappaport et al., 2015) on NPD-A patient fibroblasts (~40% reduction compared to wild-type), further validating this model.
-Importantly, bulk dextran endocytosis was further diminished in cells treated with δ -tocopherol or CF3-T (Figure 2B), with CF3-T being a somewhat more potent inhibitor (61%) and 78% reduction, respectively), in accord with its more potent effect on exocytosis (Figure 1A).
-Reduced sphingomyelin storage was verified (26% and 41% reduction from untreated diseased cells, respectively; Supplemental Figures S4 and S5), suggesting that induction of exocytosis by tocopherols alleviates lysosomal storage, but also lowers fluid-phase endocytosis.
+solutes into endocytic vesicles.
+We used fluorescence microscopy to measure pinocytic uptake of the fluid-phase marker Texas Red dextran in imipramine-induced diseased endothelial cells treated with δ -tocopherol or CF3-T for 48 hours, then removed for 1 hour, versus diseased cells that lacked this treatment (Fig. 2A).
+As compared with control cells (Fig. 2B), dextran uptake was significantly reduced in diseased cells (53% reduction), which is consistent with published findings (Rappaport et al., 2015) on NPD-A patient fibroblasts (~40% reduction compared with wild-type), further validating this model.
+Importantly, bulk dextran endocytosis was further diminished in cells treated with δ -tocopherol or CF3-T (Fig. 2B), with CF3-T being a somewhat more potent inhibitor (61% and 78% reduction, respectively), in accord with its more potent effect on exocytosis (Fig. 1A).
+Reduced sphingomyelin storage was verified (26% and 41% reduction from untreated diseased cells, respectively; Supplemental Figs. 4 and 5), suggesting that induction of exocytosis by tocopherols alleviates lysosomal storage, but also lowers fluid-phase endocytosis.

-Effect of δ -tocopherol on receptor-mediated endocytosis.
-Next, using fluorescently-labeled ligands, we examined the effect of δ -tocopherol on receptor-mediated endocytosis via caveoli (cholera toxin B; CTB), clathrin-coated pits (transferrin; Tf), the CAM pathway (100 nm polymer nanocarriers targeted to ICAM-1; hereafter called anti-ICAM NCs (see methods for characterization)), and phagocytosis (1 μm IgG-coated microparticles).
-Specificity of the uptake pathways for these ligands has been validated and can be found in our previous studies (Rappaport et al., 2014; Rappaport et al., 2015: Rappaport et al., 2016).
-Since the effects observed were similar for δ -tocopherol and CF3-T, we focused on the first compound as an example.
+Effect of δ-Tocopherol on Receptor-Mediated Endocytosis.
+Next, using fluorescently-labeled ligands, we examined the effect of δ-tocopherol on receptor-mediated endocytosis via caveoli (CTB), clathrin-coated pits (Tf), the CAM pathway [100 nm polymer nanocarriers targeted to ICAM-1; hereafter called anti-ICAM NCs (see Materials and Methods for characterization)], and phagocytosis (1 μ m IgG-coated microparticles).
+Specificity of the uptake pathways for these ligands has been validated and can be found in our previous studies (Rappaport et al., 2014, 2015, 2016).
+Because the effects observed were similar for δ -tocopherol and CF3-T, we focused on the first compound as an example.

-We recently reported decreased caveolar endocytosis of CTB which binds to ganglioside GM1, and clathrin-mediated uptake of Tf which binds to the Tf receptor, in NPD-A patient fibroblasts (Rappaport et al., 2014, Rappaport et al., 2015).
-Uptake of anti-ICAM NCs via the CAM pathway was also decreased in this disease (Serrano et al., 2012), although this route appeared more efficient than others (Rappaport et al., 2015; Rappaport et al., 2016).
-Here we found that imipramine-induced diseased endothelial cells also showed a similar pattern (14%, 58%, and 80% uptake of control cells for clathrin, caveolae, and CAM pathways, and 80% of control for phagocytosis; Figure 3A), validating again this model.
-Importantly, δ -tocopherol treatment further reduced CTB, Tf, and microparticle uptake versus untreated diseased cells (35%, 39%, and 55% reduction, respectively; Figure 3B).
-In contrast, anti-ICAM NC uptake via the CAM pathway was unaffected (92% of untreated diseased cells; Figure 3B).
-Treatment of control endothelial cells with δ -tocopherol showed a similar trend, with clathrin, caveoae, and phagocytosis, but not CAM, mediated uptake being decreased (Supplemental Figure S6), suggesting that this effect is specific of δ -tocopherol, not imipramine used to generate the disease phenotype.
-Similar experiments were repeated upon treatment of diseased cells with tumor necrosis factor α (TNF α), a cytokine that stimulates an inflammatory phenotype, as observed in NPD-A and other LDs (Muro et al., 2006; Schuchman and Desnick, 2017).
-Under TNFα activation, δ-tocopherol caused even more pronounced reduction of caveolar CTB uptake and phagocytic uptake of IgG-coated microparticles (58% and 71% reduction from untreated TNF α -activated diseased cells), whereas it had less of an effect (20% reduction) on clathrin-mediated Tf uptake, and it did not impact CAM uptake of anti-ICAM NCs (97% of untreated TNF α -activated diseased cells; Figure 3C).
+We recently reported decreased caveolar endocytosis of CTB, which binds to ganglioside GM1, and clathrin-mediated uptake of Tf, which binds to the Tf receptor, in NPD-A patient fibroblasts (Rappaport et al., 2014, 2015).
+Uptake of anti-ICAM NCs via the CAM pathway was also decreased in this disease (Serrano et al., 2012), although this route appeared more efficient than others (Rappaport et al., 2015, 2016).
+In this work, we found that imipramine-induced diseased endothelial cells also showed a similar pattern (14%, 58%, and 80% uptake of control cells for clathrin, caveolae, and CAM pathways, and 80% of control for phagocytosis; Fig. 3A), validating again this model.
+Importantly, δ -tocopherol treatment further reduced CTB, Tf, and microparticle uptake versus untreated diseased cells (35%, 39%, and 55% reduction, respectively; Fig. 3B).
+In contrast, anti-ICAM NC uptake via the CAM pathway was unaffected (92% of untreated diseased cells; Fig. 3B).
+Treatment of control endothelial cells with δ-tocopherol showed a similar trend, with clathrin-, caveoae-, and phagocytosis-, but not CAM-mediated uptake being decreased (Supplemental Fig. 6), suggesting that this effect is specific of δ -tocopherol, not imipramine, used to generate the disease phenotype.
+Similar experiments were repeated upon treatment of diseased cells with TNF α , a cytokine that stimulates an inflammatory phenotype, as observed in NPD-A and other LDs (Muro et al., 2006b; Schuchman and Desnick, 2017).
+Under TNF α activation, δ -tocopherol caused even more pronounced reduction of caveolar CTB uptake and phagocytic uptake of IgG-coated microparticles (58% and 71% reduction from untreated TNF α -activated diseased cells), whereas it had less of an effect (20% reduction) on clathrinmediated Tf uptake, and it did not impact CAM uptake of anti-ICAM NCs (97% of untreated TNF α -activated diseased cells;